xiangsgao/Chain_Encryption/README.md

 # Java veriosn instruction
 Java version is finished.
 Download the Text-Crypt.jar in java version folder and make it executable to run the application.
 Make sure java runtime enviorment from the oracle website is installed beforehand.
 I am not packaging the jar into a windows .exe executable because it defeats the whole purpose of cross platform language like java.
 You will need to know how to run a jar on your own.

-Latest Jar is thoughly tested on both windows and linux.
+Latest jar is thoughly tested on both windows and linux.
 Mac OS is not yet tested.

 Bugs fixed: Changing the salted key length to 128 from 256 to ensure compatibility with older Java JRE.